 A child’s age is a major consideration for judges as they determine what sort of custody arrangement is in the child’s best interests.
 When parents litigate custody, therefore, they often have several questions pertaining to the child’s age.

 For instance, at what age does a child have a say in custody?
 And does custody end at 18, or does some other factor come into play?
-Attorney J. Michael Turner, Jr. and Turner Family Law are here to guide you each step of the way in your child custody case.
+Turner Family Law is here to guide you each step of the way in your child custody case.

 What Age Does a Child Have a Say in Who They Live With?